kuzmicz/notification-publisher/README.md

 If message will be rate limited the proper logs will appear in the console: ``docker-compose logs -f php``

 ### Supervisor
 The application uses Supervisor to manage the queue workers.
 The configuration file is located in ``supervisor/supervisord.conf``.
-The worker command is responsible for consuming messages from the async transport and processing them.
+The worker command is responsible for consuming messages from the transports and processing them.
 The worker command is set to run with 2 processes, but this can be adjusted according to the system's capabilities.
+If you change the configuration you have to rebuild the containers.

 ## Tests

 Run: ``composer test`` inside the directory root.

 #### Note
 To make the application production-ready, more tests need to be added beyond the basic primary tests for application classes.
 Specifically, integration tests for the notification sending process should be implemented.
-However, I opted not to write these tests due to the time-consuming nature of the task, as my goal was to present a general concept rather than a fully production developed feature set.

-## Notes
 ### Architecture
 The application is based on Symfony 7.1 and uses the Messenger component for handling notifications.
 The default transport is Redis, and the failure transport is Doctrine, but it can be easily changed to any other transport supported by the Messenger component.
 The project structure follows DDD and CQRS patterns.